Help support the future of our Merchant Navy 35005 Canadian Pacific

 CanPac, as it is affectionately known, is the oldest and fastest survivor of Oliver Bulleids Merchant Navy class.
-Much work has since been done, but we still need to raise further funds to complete the restoration.
+Much work has since been done, but we still need to raise further funds to complete the restoration and ensure her future running.

 Be a fundraiser